 Rebecca has been promoted from the administration staff of Manderley College's main campus to manage a two-storey building recently built off campus to house some of the college's further education courses.
 The lower storey is divided into a studio that will be used for teaching visual arts and a gym used for certification courses for personal trainers.
 The upper floor is a single large room fitted with audiovisual aids primarily intended as a lecture theatre, although the folding chairs can be cleared away if it's required for other uses.

 The temperature that is comfortable for instructing art techniques is uncomfortably hot for the personal trainers so Rebecca sets the temperatures for the two rooms separately.
-The art instructors Photographer working with model in studio with equipmentssometimes want to set up their own lights, so Rebecca has given them access to the user interface that allows them to control the lighting settings in the studio but no other part of the building.
+The art instructors sometimes want to set up their own lights, so Rebecca has given them access to the user interface that allows them to control the lighting settings in the studio but no other part of the building.

 In the upstairs lecture theatre, Rebecca has set up a single preset that switches on the screen, dims the lights and draws the motorised curtains for when a lecture is in progress.
 However, when the instructors book the rooms for the upcoming semester, she sees that they're planning most of their teaching in the gym and the studio and the lecture theatre will only be used for a few hours every week.